-Whosoever learns to think on only one thing creates marvels and prodigies.
+Whosoever learns to think on only one thing makes marvels and prodigies.

-The disciple who wants to reach Imaginative Knowledge must learn to concentrate himself and know how to profoundly meditate.
+The disciple that wants to reach imaginative knowledge must learn to concentrate himself and know how to profoundly meditate.

-The disciple, while concentrated, will imagine the nucleus of the cell as a small corpuscle where the great universal life palpitates.
+The disciple, while concentrated, will imagine the nucleus of the cell as a small corpuscule, where the great universal life palpitates.
 The nuclear filament is within the nucleus, as well as the nuclear juice and the nucleolus which are all covered by the nuclear membrane.
-The nucleoli are infinitesimal corpuscles filled with brightness and beauty.
+The nucleolus is formed by corpuscules infinitely full of shining beauty.
 These are residual products of the incessant reactions of the plant organism.

 Every plant is a perfect cellular community with incalculable perfections.
-The student must meditate on the perfection of the plant and on all of its scientific processes.
-He must be filled with a mystic attitude and enchanted with so much beauty.
+The student, filled with a mystical attitude and enchanted by the exuberant beauty of the plant, must meditate on the perfection of the plant and in all of its scientific processes.

 The mystic is in rapture when remembering all of the phenomena of nutrition, relation, and reproduction of each cell of the plant.

 Fecundation is verified with the function of the feminine germs and masculine gametes.
-After exiting the anther, the pollen, the masculine gamete, reaches the ovary of the plant where the ovum, the feminine gamete, is waiting with anxiety.
+After exiting the anther, the pollen, the masculine gamete, reaches the ovary of the plant where the ovum, the feminine gamete, is anxiously waiting.

 The seed is the precious and enchanted ovum that after being fecundated is transformed and grows.

-This process of birth and death is marvelous.
-By meditating on the whole process of the birth and death of a plant, by meditating on its marvelous life, if the concentration is perfect and a profound level of drowsiness is achieved, then the chakras of the Astral body will spin, develop, and unfold.
+This process of birth and death is marvellous.
+By meditating on the whole process of birth and death of a plant, by meditating on its marvellous life, if the concentration is perfect and drowsiness achieves a profound level, then the chakras of the Astral body will spin, develop, and unfold.

 Meditation must be correct.
 The mind must be exact.
 Logical thought and exact concept is needed for the purpose of developing the internal senses absolutely perfectly.

-Later, during a dream, he awakens his Consciousness, then he can say, “I am in my Astral body.”
+Later, during a dream, he awakens his Consciousness; then he can say, “I am in the Astral body.”
 The Consciousness awakens little by little.
-In this way, the moment in which the disciple will acquire continuous Consciousness arrives.
+In this way, the moment arrives in which the disciple will acquire continuous Consciousness.